cy-Yin/Algorithms_java/library/README.md

 I have downloaded the jar file and put it in the `library` folder.

-The unzipped folder can also be found.
+The unzipped folder can also be found from the [website](https://github.com/kevin-wayne/algs4/tree/master/src/main/java/edu/princeton/cs/algs4) in the [GitHub repository](https://github.com/kevin-wayne/algs4).

 Or one can unzip the jar file using